• Home

 Adjust your cook time.

-Pressure cookers cook much faster than slow cookers, so your cook time will need to be adjusted accordingly.
-It is important to note that it does take some time for the pressure cooker to reach pressure, at which point it then begins cooking for the specified cook time.
+It is important to note that it does take some time for the pressure cooker to reach pressure, at which point it then begins counting down for the specified cook time.
 The amount of time needed to reach pressure will vary based on the fullness of the pot and the temperature of the ingredients.

 There are some excellent charts available online that are extremely useful when determining the cook times of your ingredients.
 A couple that I reference often are: